Alex-Hoskins/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+Map is a HOF that will sort through data and return a new array.
+It is comparable to a for loop but with much simpler syntax.
+Filter is similar to a .map, however, it evaluates statements based on whether it is true or false, and it will also return a new array.
+Unlike the other to HOF, reduce will not return a new array but it can sort through data and return a single value.

 2. Explain the difference between a callback and a higher order function.

+A HOF will receive other functions as arguments and callback function can be passed into other functions.

 3. Explain what a closure is.

+A closure happens when another function is nested within another function and that function has a unique scope.
+Simply put, it is when a function has to reach out of its own scope to grab a variable.
+You can think of functions that are within functions as having a scope that acts like a one way glass.
+The inner function can reach up but the reverse is not true.

 4. Describe the four principles of the 'this' keyword.

+Window binding- if we utilize this without giving it a context the default window binding occurs and this return the global object, window, or an undefined message if using strict mode.

+Implicit-when a method is invoked, if you look to the left of the dot you can find the context for this.

+Explicit-when this is explicitly clarified using .call, .apply, and .bind.

+New Binding- when you use the new keyword to create an object, the constructor function this will refer to that object.

 5. Why do we need super() in an extended class?

+This takes the place of .call

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.